top of page

 Known as Wikkelboats, these five floating tiny homes offer a unique stay for couples and families alike on a calm, relatively private section of Rotterdam’s harbour.
 Their roofs are covered in solar panels, with heating and hot water coming from underwater heat pumps, and are complete with full kitchens, a bathroom with a great shower, and a back deck to relax on.
 Compared to a standard single-family home, Wikkelboats are also 3x more sustainable!
 Learn more about Wikkelboats’ sustainability specs here.

 The interior, too, may look like wood planks, but it’s actually made from 24 layers of compressed cardboard!
 This not only adds insulation and recycles cardboard, but it also helps with keeping the tiny house quiet day and night.
-The gentle rocking of the pontoon was a little off-putting for us at first, but after 20 minutes we got used to it, and we’ve never slept better or fallen asleep faster!
+The gentle rocking of the pontoon was a little off-putting at first, but after 20 minutes we got used to it, and we’ve never slept better or fallen asleep faster!
+Check out our full YouTube video about our stay here.

 DAY 7: A Green Project in Rotterdam + The Kinderdijk Windmills - 16.3 km